 Olympus izoom 75 APS

 This is the second APS camera I have tried while on this journey, the first being the samurai.
-Now, I don’t think this one looks as cool as that one, but this one is smaller and fits in my pocket easier.
-I didn’t really want another APS, but as I have some film left over, I thought I might as well try this camera as it was only $1.
+I don’t think this one looks as cool as that, but it is smaller and fits in my pocket easily.
+I didn’t really want another APS, but as I had some film left over, I thought I might as well try this camera, as it was only $1.

-It turns on by sliding the front cover away from the lens.
-Then the flash pops up.
+It turned on by sliding the front cover away from the lens.
+Then the flash popped up.
 Mine kept turning off immediately at first.
 I had no idea why and thought it was just a junk type fault.
-In the end, I found that if you pull the cover too far to edge it will turn off.
-So you need to be gentle with the sliding mechanism.
-Mine would also lock off and sliding back the cover would not turn it on again until I pressed the film open button on the bottom.
+In the end, I found that if you pull the cover too far to the edge, it would turn off again.
+So you needed to be gentle with the sliding mechanism.
+Mine would also lock off, and sliding back the cover would not turn it on again until I pressed the film open button on the bottom.
 So I learnt to be very careful.

 It was made in China around 1999, so not long before the demise of the APS format.
-It feels great to hold and as I said it fits nicely in a pocket.
-The all weather format means it is perfect for most conditions
+It felt great to hold, and as I said, it fit nicely in a pocket.
+The all-weather format meant it was perfect for most conditions

-There really isn’t much to this camera, simply point and shoot.
+There really isn’t much to this camera; simply point and shoot.
 The main issue I had was getting the film developed.
 Kitamura just refused, “deki nai”.
-I asked why and they just repeated that phrase, “can’t do”.
-Then again, Kitamura seems to have issues with any film that is not Japanese and they are not my favourite camera company in Japan.
-They never explain why two films that are c-41 process are either accepted or not accepted.
-If it is an Agfa c-41, then no. If it is fuji or kodak c-41, then yes.
-Anyway, I think they returned my film unprocessed after a week due to the fact it did not have any markings on it indicating it was a c-41 APS film.
-It was a very old truprint, but APS that is not c-41 is quite rare now.
-Yodobashi camera, on the other hand, developed the film in a day, taking my word that it was indeed a c-41.
+I asked why, and they just repeated that phrase, “can’t do”.
+Then again, Kitamura seems to have issues with any film that is not Japanese, they are not my favourite camera company in Japan.
+They never explain why two films that are c-41 processed are either accepted or not accepted.
+If it is an Agfa c-41, then no. If it is Fuji or Kodak C-41, then yes.
+Anyway, I think they returned my film unprocessed after a week because it did not have any markings on it indicating it was a C-41 APS film.
+It was a very old truprint, but APS that is not C-41 are quite rare now.
+Yodobashi Camera, on the other hand, developed the film in a day, taking my word that it was indeed a C-41.

-Well yeah, kind of…but it is hard to tell with those colours.
-Boy was that film out of date, it makes the autumn colours look like the world is on fire.
+YES, but look at those colours.
+Boy, was that film out of date!
+It made the autumn colours look like the world was on fire.
 I really like the taxi photo and the one with the rocks in the stream, the water looks like a river of gold.

 I will try it again with another film as I still have a couple left.